Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Autumn

 Each FPRs in the read cost $R$ can be rewritten by plugging in Equation~\ref{eq:p_i(p_L)}, such that

 By closely examining the new expression above for the read cost, we observe that if the numerator is always 1, then this is a geometric series.
 Here, the numerator is some power of $c$.
-Since $c$ is a small constant in between .5 and 1, this series actually converges much faster than a geometric sequence and as L grows, the read cost quickly converges to $R = O(p_{L})$.
+Since $c$ is a small constant less than 1, this series actually converges much faster than a geometric sequence and as L grows, the read cost quickly converges to $R = O(p_{L})$.

 Therefore, given a desired read cost, we can derive the optimal false positive rates as shown in Equation~\ref{eq:new bloom allocations}.